-A company’s intranet means all the portals, websites, databases, Sharepoints, file shares, and internal social media that hold all the information a company accumulated over the years.
+What is a company intranet?
+It means all the portals, websites, databases, Sharepoints, file shares, and internal social media that hold all the information a company accumulated over the years.
 It’s all the internal procedures, announcements, marketing materials, strategy documents, PowerPoint presentations, technical bulletins, and IT procedures.
-The intranet is a mine of ideas – there is a lot of content, it’s usually buried deep and often hard to find.
+The company intranet is a mine of ideas – there is a lot of content, but it’s usually buried deep and often hard to find.

-We have seen this with a lot of customers and it is nothing to be ashamed of.
+We have seen this with a lot of customers, and it is nothing to be ashamed of.
 As a company grows, it focuses on what makes it competitive, and managing internal content takes a back seat.
-When there is something new to store, for example technical manuals, you add them to an existing repository, or create a completely new one.
-A fairly typical outcome is something like this:
+When there is something new to store, for example, technical manuals, you add them to an existing repository or create a completely new one.
+A fairly typical outcome of building a company intranet is something like this:

 - One employee portal, usually called MyPortal, which has links to all the repositories